WordPress for startups: what you need to know to make the most of it

 The above can be overwhelming, and that’s why I gave a talk a few months ago at the Hub in Tel Aviv on this topic.
 I go into depth on each of the above issues, explaining what to look for and what to avoid.
 See my presentation below, or here’s a link directly to the presentation on Slideshare:

-By planning your WordPress site for your startup properly before you get started, you can ensure a longer life for your site, and less grey hairs on your head!
+By planning your WordPress site for your startup properly before you get started, you can ensure a longer life for your site and fewer grey hairs on your head!
+Utilizing WordPress for startup websites offers flexibility and scalability, making it easier to adapt as your business grows.

 Share: